Xzadez/project_management/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+if you have installed it let's continue below

 Unzip this
 then put it in vscode, write in terminal